Sanjay Parikh, M.D.

-Sanjay R. Parikh, MD FACS, is a board certified pediatric otolaryngologist at Seattle Children's Hospital and Associate Professor in the Department of Otolaryngology-Head and Neck Surgery at the University of Washington.
+Sanjay R. Parikh, M.D., is a board certified pediatric otolaryngologist at Seattle Children's Hospital and professor in the Department of Otolaryngology-Head and Neck Surgery at the University of Washington.
 Dr. Parikh attended medical school at the University of British Columbia in Vancouver and then went on to surgical training at UCLA and otolaryngology-head and neck surgery training at the University of Toronto.
 He completed his training in pediatric otolaryngology at Boston Children's Hospital - Harvard Medical School.
-He served as Division Chief of Pediatric Otolaryngology at the Children's Hospital at Montefiore, Bronx, NY, for 10 years prior to joining Seattle Children's Hospital in 2011.
+He served as division chief of Pediatric Otolaryngology at the Children's Hospital at Montefiore, Bronx, N.Y., for 10 years prior to joining Seattle Children's Hospital in 2011.
 Dr. Parikh has published more than 75 scientific articles, book chapters, and reviews in the field of pediatric otolaryngology with a special interest in airway, nasal, and sleep surgery.
 He has held leadership roles in the American Academy of Otolaryngology-Head and Neck Surgery, American Society of Pediatric Otolaryngology, American Rhinologic Society, American Board of Otolaryngology, American College of Surgeons, American Medical Association, European Society of Pediatric Otorhinolaryngology, and Northwest Academy of Otolaryngology.

 Internship: St. Michael's Hospital, Toronto